prmr/JetUML/docs/functional/DarkMode.md

 }
 ```

-To summarize, the method collects all the buttons in `DiagramTabToolBar` and `ContextMenu`, and creates a new `Canvas` instance for the icon of each button.
+To summarize, the method collects all the buttons in `DiagramTabToolBar` and `ContextMenu`, and creates a new `Canvas` instance for each button icon.